nemethviktor/HLWebScraper.Net/readme.md

 On that note the app can only collect stuff that's either visibly available on the site or is at least in the source code of the HTML data - that is to say I don't mind entertaining feature requests but I can only pull what's "there".
 Also note some of the results that are returned can be blanks or "n/a".
 Again that's just what the website contains.

 ## System Requirements

 - Requires Windows 10.
 Lower versions kept throwing SSL errors so I disabled Windows 7/8.x, sorry.
 I think they're pretty uncommon by this point anyway.
 - Requires .NET Windows Desktop Runtime v8 - Windows should trigger a manual install request if missing, it's a file download straight from Microsoft's website.

+### Performance

+- The whole end-to-end process takes a fair bit of time so be patient.
+In my one test run the whole thing took in the vicinity of short of an hour.
+- The app uses a library (`CompressedMemoryCache.cs`) - the licence of that is contained in the file and was built by Gustavo Augusto Hennig (it's APACHE 2.0 btw)
+    - It's necessary to use compression on the html pages because storing that many (read: tens of thousands) pages at 200-400kbytes each will eat up memory in no time.
+My initial tests of letters A-C made the app consume around 5GB RAM w/o compression and sub-1GB w/ compression.
+- I did some testing on what I deem is a 'normal' performance laptop, ie a Ryzen 7 PRO 5850U [8x 4370 MHz] w/ 32 GB RAM - the Release (non-Debug that is) version of the app peaked at 25% CPU and (again) around sub-1GB RAM.
+- The output CSV file is around 3MB, nothing epic.

 ## Download & Install (Windows 10+ only)